Pyr33x/proxio/README.md

-# Proxy
+# Proxio

-**Proxy** is a simple caching proxy created in my free time.
+**Proxio** is a simple caching proxy created in my free time.
 It focuses on speed and simplicity.

 ## Features